Pavan Dhaliwal

 Prior to this, Pavan was Director of Public Affairs and Policy at the British Humanist Association and Vice President of the European Humanist Federation.
 There she worked on areas as varied as secularism, social cohesion, LGBT rights, women’s sexual and reproductive health rights and assisted dying.

 Pavan started her career at the 1990 Trust and Race on the Agenda, two social justice and race equality organisations.
-A founding member of the UK/US collaborative initiative Equanomics UK, she was also a trustee of CRJ UK, a charity working to tackle disproportionality in the criminal justice system.
-She is currently on the board of the Public Law Project.
+A founding member of the UK/US collaborative initiative Equanomics UK, she was also a trustee of CRJ UK, a charity working to tackle disproportionality in the criminal justice system, and the Public Law Project.

 “Revolving Doors has pioneered approaches which have led to fundamental changes in the approach towards the people trapped in the cycle of the revolving door.
 These were people who were previously deemed ‘invisible’ and ‘hard to reach’ by the agencies set up to serve them.
 Revolving Doors has done this by demonstrating the power of engaging individuals within the system to have a voice in that system and on its design.